 "There were martial arts!
 And there will be!" said Daoshi, crossing the room and setting Alex's backpack on the bench.
 Alex saw his beady eyes scan the surface; his shaggy brows drew together.
 He sees the monsters!
 Alex thought frantically.
 But Daoshi merely folded his arms and watched Mom pacing around the room.

 Her eyes wandered over the shelves and paintings.
 "I told you: art is a big problem right now," she said.

 Alex took advantage of her distraction to search the workshop with his eyes.
 However, not only could he not spot the scribbled creatures, but the paper, though slightly rumpled, was blank.
 He was so relieved that he laughed out loud.

 Mom's eyes flashed angrily at him.
 "Oh, you think this is funny—"

 "Nushenita."
 Daoshi interrupted.
 "You ask that I instruct your child.
-This I can only do if you give to me your trust."
+This I can do only if you give to me your trust."

 Mom folded her arms and glared at him.
 Then she blinked and her frown went away.
 "You did train me," she said quietly.

 Daoshi grunted, and Alex couldn't help smiling.
 This was going well.